A Field Guide to the

 Body

-Drab brown/gray longitudinal stripes.
+Drab brown/gray lengthwise stripes.
 Legs long, muscular, sprinter's build.
 Mothers carry spiderlings on back.

 Top California Species